Walk the walk

 What's the meaning of the phrase 'Walk the walk'?

-Back up one's talk with action.
+To 'walk the walk' is to back up one's talk with action.

 What's the origin of the phrase 'Walk the walk'?